 During the year the Company entered into a £35 million revolving credit facility agreement (the Credit Facility) with three participating banks.
 The Credit Facility bears a variable interest rate and can be availed by the Company until July 2015.
-The loans and borrowings recorded are composed of the following:
+The loans and borrowings recorder are composed of the following:

+In thousands of Pounds Sterling

 Loan principal 11,514

 Interest payable 48

 Debt issuance cost (691)

 Total 10,871